EMD F40C: History

-In the early 1970s the Milwaukee Road operated two commuter rail lines in Chicago: the Milwaukee District / North Line to Fox Lake via the Canadian Pacific's C&M Subdivision, and the Milwaukee District / West Line to Elgin via the CP's Elgin Subdivision.
+In the early 1970s, the Milwaukee Road operated two commuter rail lines in Chicago: the Milwaukee District North Line to Fox Lake via the Canadian Pacific's C&M Subdivision, and the Milwaukee District West Line to Elgin via the CP's Elgin Subdivision.
 The operation of these lines was subsidized by local transit agencies.
-In 1974 two local agencies, the North West Suburban Mass Transit District and the North Suburban Mass Transit District funded the acquisition of 15 F40Cs for use on the Milwaukee lines.
-The locomotives passed to Metra on the latter's creation in the 1980s but continued to operate on the ex-Milwaukee lines.
+In 1974, two local agencies, the North West Suburban Mass Transit District and the North Suburban Mass Transit District funded the acquisition of 15 F40Cs for use on the Milwaukee lines.
+The locomotives were numbered 40-54, and were passed to Metra on the latter's creation in the 1980s, being renumbered to 600-614, but they continued to operate on the ex-Milwaukee lines.

-The F40C was withdrawn from regular service with the arrival of new MPI MP36PH-3S locomotives in 2003–2004.
+The F40Cs were withdrawn from regular service with the arrival of new MPI MP36PH-3S locomotives in 2003–2004.
 Twelve were sold to locomotive leasing corporations Helm Leasing and one to National Railway Equipment.
-The remaining two, 611 and 614, were retained and stored at Western Avenue railyard.
+The remaining two, Nos.
+611 and 614, were retained and stored at Western Avenue railyard.
 Both were reactivated in January 2005 after problems with the MPI MP36PH-3Ss.
-In 2005 Kansas City Southern signed a contract with Helm Leasing to use 12 for nine months.
+In 2005, Kansas City Southern signed a contract with Helm Leasing to use 12 for nine months.

-In the spring of 2009, 611 and 614 were returned to revenue service on both of Metra's ex-Milwaukee Road commuter lines.
+In the spring of 2009, Nos.
+611 and 614 were returned to revenue service on both of Metra's ex-Milwaukee Road commuter lines.
 This was done while the oldest units in Metra's EMD F40PH fleet were being rebuilt.
-Towards the end of 2016, with many F40PH-2 and F40PHM-2 locomotives being sent out for rebuild, there was an increased likelihood that the 611 and the 614 will be put back into service.
+Towards the end of 2016, with many F40PH-2 and F40PHM-2 locomotives being sent out for rebuild, there was an increased likelihood that 611 and 614 would be put back into service, but this never came to be.

-Currently, #611 and #614 are retained to fill the roles of locomotives that have broken down or are being rebuilt.
-Despite this, neither locomotive has seen regular service since 2012.
-Metra at one time did have plans to rebuild both F40Cs to test new prime movers and control packages, but due to a lack of bidders, this plan has been put on hold indefinitely.
+Currently, No. 611 is left to fill the roles of locomotives that have broken down or are being rebuilt.
+Despite this, it has not seen regular service since 2012.
+Metra at one time did have plans to rebuild both remaining F40Cs to test new prime movers and control packages, but due to a lack of bidders, this plan has been put on hold indefinitely.
+No. 611 continues to remain stored in Metra's Western Avenue rail yard, while No. 614 was donated by Metra to the Illinois Railway Museum in February 2025.
+Plans call for No. 614 to eventually be restored back to operating condition.